Walter White (activist): Family background

+After that night I knew I never wanted to be a white man.
+I knew which side I was on.

+Education

 George and Madeline White took a kind but firm approach in rearing their children, encouraging hard work and regular schedules.
 In his autobiography, White relates that his parents ran a strict schedule on Sundays; they locked him in his room for silent prayer, a time so boring that he almost begged to do homework.
 His father forbade Walter from reading any books less than 25 years old so he chose to read Dickens, Thackeray, and Trollope by the time he was 12.
-When he was 8, he threw a rock at a white child who called him a derogatory name for drinking from the fountain reserved for black people.
-Events such as this shaped White's self-identity.
-He began to develop skills to pass for white, which he used later to preserve his safety as a civil rights activist in the South.

-Career
+Walter attended the Atlanta public schools, graduating from the Atlanta University high school in 1912, and from the university in 1916.
+This period of study enabled White to spend eight years in the old Atlanta's unusual atmosphere at its zenith.
+White's life work reflected on the "Old Atlanta University's pioneer and still unequaled contributions in Southern colored institutions of higher learning."

-White was educated at Atlanta University, a historically black college.
-W. E. B. Du Bois had already moved to the North before White enrolled, but Du Bois knew White's parents well.
-Du Bois had taught two of White's older siblings at Atlanta University.
-Du Bois and Walter White later disagreed about how best to gain civil rights for black people, but they shared a vision for the country.
-(See Atlanta Conference of Negro Problems.)
+Although W. E. B. Du Bois had already moved to the North before White enrolled at Atlanta University, Du Bois knew White's parents well and had taught two of White's older siblings at Atlanta University.
+White also benefited from Du Bois' legacy of scholarship and activism at Atlanta University, both as a professor of history and economics and as the organizer of the Atlanta Conference of Negro Problems, an annual conference that focused on issues such as the inequality of supposedly "separate but equal" segregated schools for Black students in the South.

+Early civil rights activism

 After graduating in 1916, White took a position with the Standard Life Insurance Company, one of the new and most successful businesses started by black people in Atlanta.

-He also worked to organize a chapter of the National Association for the Advancement of Colored People (NAACP), which had been founded in 1909.
-He and other leaders were successful in getting the Atlanta School Board to support improving education for black children, who were taught in segregated schools, which were traditionally underfunded by the white-dominated legislature.
-(Black people had been effectively disfranchised at the turn of the century by Georgia's passage of a new constitution making voter registration more difficult, as did all the other former Confederate states.)
+He also worked to organize an Atlanta chapter of the NAACP, which had been founded in 1909.

+He and other local leaders were successful in getting the Atlanta School Board to support improving education for Black children, who were taught in segregated schools, which were traditionally underfunded by the white-dominated legislature.
+Black people had been effectively disfranchised at the turn of the century by Georgia's passage of a new constitution making voter registration more difficult, as had all the other former Confederate states.)